IBM-SkillsAcademy/big-data-eng-2020/scripts/big-data-ecosystem/readme.md

 5. Execute the script
     `./bde_envPrepare.sh "<Ambari_Admin_password>"`
    where **\<Ambari_Admin_password\>** is the password of Ambari admin user
+   <br>(the script is interactive and will ask you to press keys to proceed, so you need to keep an eye on it)

 ---------------------------------------------------------------------------
 5- Steps to run the customization scripts for BigSQL exercises